13 Best Test Automation Frameworks: The 2021 List

 - DDT support: The browser testing framework comes with data-driven testing support.

-Sahi automation framework is the last in this list of best test automation frameworks that we will be discussing in this list.
+Sahi automation framework is the last in this list of best automation testing frameworks that we will be discussing in this list.
 But why? you might ask.
 Because that’s what Sahi wants to be.
 Let me clarify.
 The motto of Sahi is, “When you have tried all the tools and still haven’t found the one that works perfect for your complex test cases, that’s when we come in.”
 Sahi wants you to try and test all the tools and then see how different and efficient it is.

 Notable features of Sahi